canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

 mixed speeds; however, the change applies to *all* the computers that MAAS controls on the associated fabric.
-Because jumbo frames create problems in some cases (such as PXE-booting some older UEFI-based computers), you should be cautious about applying this change too broadly.
+Because jumbo frames create problems in some cases (such as PXE-booting some older UEFI-based computers or complete failure of communication if intervening switches are not properly configured), you should be cautious about applying this change too broadly.
 That said, if it works for your servers, there's little reason to *not* set jumbo frames universally.
 Note that this change will not automatically adjust your iperf3 servers' MTUs,